 Open the Door, a Captivating Houston Art Installation

 The day my husband and I visited this Houston area called Midtown, tents were still up from festivities the previous night.
-That was when celebrations for the inauguration of the public art exhibit Open the Door had obviously taken place at that location.
-We simply happened upon it by chance.
+That was when celebrations for the inauguration of the public art exhibit Open the Door had taken place at that location.
+We happened upon it by chance.

 The doors were all fun to view on each side.
 Some had similar themes on both sides of the doors as some of these photographs taken by me illustrate.
-Romain Froquet who executed the doors featured above is one of the artists from France.
+Romain Froquet, who executed the doors featured above, is one of the artists from France.

 Patrick Medrano is a multi-talented artist.
 He creates sculptures along with many other types of art.
 We were first introduced to his work in a public art exhibit on Heights Boulevard in the “True North” exhibit.
 You can see his piece of work and learn much more about him by clicking here.

-These doors were purposely placed in different locations all throughout the Houston area.
+These doors were in different locations throughout the Houston area.
 People wishing to view all of the 60 doors would have traveled to places such as Hermann Park, Texas Children’s Cancer Center, Jamail Skate Park, Memorial City Mall, Houston Public Library Plaza, Lonestar College and the Hong Kong Market where the Vietnam War Memorial is located.
 To see the entire list of places these doors were on display, click here.

-A non-profit cultural organization called Texan-French Alliance for the Arts along with 9eme Concept which is a Paris art collective organized this exhibit.
-The debut happened in the spring of 2013 and these doors were on display for a total of two weeks.
+A non-profit cultural organization called Texan-French Alliance for the Arts along with 9eme Concept, which is a Paris art collective organized this exhibit.
+The debut happened in the spring of 2013, and these doors were on display for a total of two weeks.

 There are still some painted fiberglass cows in evidence in some places around the Houston metro area from the Cow Parade that happened back in the year 2001.
 That was such a fun and successful fundraising event for Texas Children’s Hospital.
-Perhaps we will discover more of these painted doors in other locales as we continue exploring our wonderful city and outlying areas.
+Perhaps we will discover more of these painted doors in other locales as we continue exploring our beautiful city and outlying areas.